MamidalaV/UFOs/README.md

 - **Step 11:** Rebuild the table using the filtered data
 - **Step 12:** Finally, include a listener event for changes to each filter.

-### Functionality:
+### RESULTS:

 - Upon launching the page, all records of data in the `data.js` file loads into the table within the webpage.
 - Using the filters provided for Date, City, State, Country and Shape of the UFO, you can filter the data as needed.
-- Once a value is entered into any of these input fields, the listener event added in the JavaScript will automatically pick up the value and filters the data.
+- Once a value is entered into any of these input fields, the listener event added in the JavaScript will automatically pick up the value and filter the data.
 - You can enter one of the 5 or all of the input values to slice the data as needed.

 #### Example: